-We always repeat it, as for example in the must-read article on our deal to Dubai for $190 roundtrip: Preparation and planning are the key to cheaper travel!
+We always repeat it, as for example in the must-read article on our deal to Dubai for $190 roundtrip: Preparation and planning are the keys to cheaper travel!

 That doesn’t mean booking everything in advance of course.
 I almost never book hotels before I leave.

 It’s not important and the consequences are minor.
 There will never be a shortage of hotels.
-Maybe in rare cases I’ll get caught with a slightly overpriced option, but it won’t be hundreds of dollars.
+Maybe in rare cases, I’ll get caught with a slightly overpriced option, but it won’t be hundreds of dollars (and almost never happens).

-But for something as important as the test and with such a serious consequence (if you don’t have it, you get denied boarding), you better make sure you have more appointment time slot options!
+But for something as important as the test and with such a serious consequence (if you don’t have it, you will be denied boarding), you better make sure you have more appointment time slot options!

-Forget about cotton swabs that go deep into your brain like we all saw at the beginning, now it’s really not always that bad.
+Forget about cotton swabs that go deep into your brain as we all saw at the beginning, now it’s really not always that bad.